Friday, February 22, 2013

 SCREAM never becomes as ambitious as the first film, though it does feature an interesting scene in which Blacula is accosted on the street by two pimps.
 The pimps attempt to rob the caped figure-- perhaps envying his superior sartorial style-- and won't take his plea of empty pockets for an answer.
 Before Blacula kills them both, he levies a judgment on them as having copied their ancestors' slave-masters by enslaving their "sisters" and acting like slaves themselves.
 One might read this sequence as an insight into a sort of cultural inferiority complex, in which the African-American comes off second to the African who has never known slavery, or at least not a slavery informed by racism.

 However, the fact that the scathing comment comes from a murderous vampire does rob Blacula of some if not all moral high ground.
 In fact, the film comes full circle at the point of the vampire's final battle with Justin, in which he refuses to acknowledge Justin calling him "Mamuwalde."
 "The name," growls the vampire, "is BLACULA!"
-It's the only time the character uses the name imposed on him by the evil count, and to me it signfies his wrathful decision to accept being a vampire, being a monster outside human affiliations-- moments before he's destroyed.
+It's the only time the character uses the name imposed on him by the evil count, and to me it signifies his wrathful decision to accept being a vampire, being a monster outside human affiliations-- moments before he's destroyed.
 To be sure, the film ends slightly before he dies, freeze-framing on Blacula's death-throes, as if the creators might've been hedging their bets for purposes of a second sequel.
-Fortunately, the series ends on this pleasant note of closure
+Fortunately, the series ends on this pleasant note of closure.

 No comments: